 The Ventoux Ventilator operator is solely responsible for selecting the appropriate level and method of patient monitoring.
 Product modification or misuse can be dangerous.
-FLIGHT MEDICAL disclaims all liability for the consequences of product alterations or modifications (including the use of spare parts and batteries that were not manufactured by Flight Medical), as well as for the consequences which might result from the combination of this ventilator with other products, whether supplied by FLIGHT MEDICAL or by other manufacturers, unless such a combination has been specifically endorsed by FLIGHT MEDICAL.
+FLIGHT MEDICAL disclaims all liability for the consequences of product alterations or modifications, as well as for the consequences which might result from the combination of this ventilator with other products, whether supplied by FLIGHT MEDICAL or by other manufacturers, unless such a combination has been specifically endorsed by FLIGHT MEDICAL.